Guide, Reviewed 3 May 2026

 How many test centres are there in Bradford?

-Bradford has two DVSA practical driving test centres: Bradford (Heaton) in the north and Bradford (Bierley) in the south.
+Bradford has two DVSA practical driving test centres: Bradford (Heaton) to the north-west and Bradford (Thornbury) to the east.
 Your booking confirmation tells you which to attend.

 Is the Bradford driving test hard?

 Bradford routes are considered more demanding than many UK centres, mainly because of steep hills, the busy city centre one-way system, and multi-lane roundabouts like Shipley Five Lane Ends.
-Pass rates run a few points below the national average of around 48 percent.
+Pass rates sit around the national average of roughly 48 percent, with Heaton currently a little above it and Thornbury a little below.

 What are the most common faults at Bradford?